Surian MRT station

-Surian station is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
-It is one of the stations on the MRT Sungai Buloh-Kajang Line.
+Surian station or Surian – IOI Mall Damansara station due to sponsorship reason, is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
+It is one of the stations on the MRT Kajang Line.
 The station is named after Persiaran Surian, the road above which the station is situated.
-The station was opened on 16 December 2016 under phase one operations of the MRT Sungai Buloh-Kajang Line.
+The station was opened on 16 December 2016 under phase one operations of the MRT Kajang Line.

 The station is located near the Dataran Sunway commercial area in Kota Damansara where the Sunway Giza Shopping Centre, Sunway Nexis and many shops are located.

 Station Features

-The station adopts the standard elevated station design for the MRT Sungai Buloh-Kajang Line, with two side platforms above the concourse level.
+The station adopts the standard elevated station design for the MRT Kajang Line, with two side platforms above the concourse level.
 The station is located directly above Persiaran Surian, with its supporting columns sited along the median of the road.

 The station is located next to the Dataran Sunway commercial area or Section PJU5 of Kota Damansara.
-The Sunway Giza Mall is also located near the station while Encorp Strand Mall and Giant Hypermarket Kota Damansara are located about 1 km away.
+The Sunway Giza Mall is also located near the station, while Encorp Strand Mall and Giant Hypermarket Kota Damansara are located about 1 km away.

 Station layout

 Exits and entrances

-The station has two entrances - Entrance A and Entrance B - situated on both sides of Persiaran Surian.
+The station has three entrances – Entrance A and Entrance B – situated on both sides of Persiaran Surian.
 Entrance B is also accessible from Jalan PJU 5/8 which runs parallel to Persiaran Surian.
+Entrance C connect with the Sunway Nexis Mall which is same side with Entrance B.

-A pedestrian link bridge connects Entrance B with the Sunway Nexis development.
-Another elevated pedestrian linkway has also been constructed to connect the station's Entrance A with the Tropicana Gardens, a 17-acre mixed development by Tropicana Corporation Berhad, on the south side of Persiaran Surian but remains unopened until construction of the development is completed.
+Another elevated pedestrian linkway has also been constructed to connect the station's Entrance A with Tropicana Gardens, a 17-acre mixed development by Tropicana Corporation Berhad, on the south side of Persiaran Surian.

 There are feeder bus stops, taxi lay-bys and also drop-off areas at both entrances along Persiaran Surian.